Explore one of the most fascinating quarters of the city. Learn about Jewish history and presence in Rome.

 The entrance to Vatican is an elaborate sight, filled with art, treasures, palaces and gardens.
 As you enter the magnificent walled city you will be in awe of St. Peter’s Square and its Egyptian obelisk, which stands right in the middle of the square.

 Your guide will then take you to the phenomenal Vatican Museums, which are one of the most important culture sites within the walled city.
-You will stroll through the Gallery of the Candelabra, Gallery of the Maps, Gallery of the Tapestries and the Pinacoteca, amongst other rooms.
+You will stroll through the Gallery of the Candelabra, Gallery of the Maps and Gallery of the Tapestries.

 The last stop on your guided tour of the Vatican is St. Peter’s Basilica, which is the most renowned work of Renaissance architecture.